PIX3LFLUX/HSmartKArt-EE/README.md

 describes the HSmartKArt-EE deployment and gives a brief overview of the more generic E/E architecture design.

-This repository contains two directories, each providing a installation script.
+This repository contains two directories, *bridge* and *server* each providing a installation script.
 One installs a web server which hosts a JupyterLab environment for public access on an Ubunut Server OS.
 The other is for a Debian-based Embbeded Linux device like the Raspberry Pi and installs all components to run the software for a CAN-to-MQTT Bridge.
+The config.xml is a template XML configuration file for the CAN-to-MQTT Bridge.
+In the subdirectory *server/notebooks* two/three??????? simple Python applications are provided as Jupyter Notebooks for the web server hosting JupyterLab.
+The Paho MQTT Python client library is
+used:
+1. **xyz.ipynb**: This Python application publishes an updated configuration file on the `DEVICE/config/update` topic.
+The CAN-to-MQTT Bridge with the device name `DEVICE` will interrupt normal operation and apply the new configuration on reception of valid configuration file.
+See section **[XML configuration file](#xml-configuration-file)** and **[Configuration update](#configuration-update)** for more information on topics and configuration.
+2. **xyz.ipynb**: This Python application subscribes to the topic RPI3BP0/ULTRASONIC/FRONT/64 and prints the received message as a byte stream.

 ## MQTT-based E/E architecture reference deployment

 ### Overview generic design

-Considering future vehicle systems following general requirements apply for E/E
+Considering future vehicle systems following general requirements apply for E/E architectures:
-architectures:
 1. Modulare, centralized topology
 2. Efficient hardware and protocols
 3. Cross-domain communication